grid-line

 From Microsoft’s Climate Innovation Fund announcement.

-While Unilever has announced a €1 billion Climate & Nature Fund and aims to be net zero emissions by 2039.
+While Unilever has announced a €1 billion Climate & Nature Fund and aims to have net zero emissions by 2039.

 At the same time, dozens of smaller firms and funds are focused solely on climate tech.